KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 ## Fractalization

-Fractalization properly names the distributed expression of an individuated being’s own **DS / DM** continuity across lives, worlds, timelines, or expression-fields.
+Fractalization properly names the distributed expression of an individuated being's own **DS / DM** continuity across lives, worlds, timelines, or expression-fields.

 Fractalization does not mean that a hypostasis partitions itself into derivative beings.